elbruno/wrk541-wip/docs/en/Challenge-1.md

 1. Ask Copilot to help you generate a Dockerfile to containerize the C# project
-1. Review the Dockerfile created, optionally switch to Edit mode to make specific changes to the file
+1. Review the Dockerfile created, optionally switch to Agent mode to make specific changes to the file
 1. Use Agent mode to verify the container builds and can run